Summary

 Closed

-• Definition: Work on the issue or request has been completed.
+- Definition: The issue or request has been resolved.

 Canceled

-• Definition: The service requested was no longer needed, and the work did not need to be completed.
+- Definition: The service request was no longer needed, so work was not completed.

 Stale Tickets